replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

   ```
   Replace:

-    - `PATH` with the path to the host collectors YAML file.
+    - `PATH` with the path to the host support bundle YAML file.
-    - `FILE` with the name of the host collectors YAML file from your vendor.
+    - `FILE` with the name of the host support bundle YAML file from your vendor.

 1. Share the host support bundle with your vendor's support team.

+1. Repeat these steps for each node because there is no method to generate host support bundles on remote hosts.
+If you have a multi-node Kubernetes cluster, you must run the support-bundle binary on each node and generate a host support bundle for each node.